The Crooked Treehouse

 100 minutes

-I have to come clean.
-I've been hiding something from you.
-Remember how I told you I didn't include the season long story arc in season 16 because it was TOO LONG.
-Well, these last serials are actually a trilogy called The E-Space Trilogy.
+These last serials are actually a trilogy called The E-Space Trilogy.
 It's a void between worlds kind of thing, spacey-wacey, sciency-wiency.
 And it serves to get Romana and the stupid dog Off The Goddamed TARDIS.
 But this kid appears to be sticking around.
-And...holy shit, we made it through an entire season without The Doctor regenerating.
+And...you know what, we made it through an entire season without The Doctor regenerating.
 Pretttttty coooooool.

 0 Comments